iNKORE-NET/STARTER.ElectronVite-React/README.md

 # Electron-Vite React Starter-Kit

 This is a simple project to get you started with Electron and React.
-It uses Electron-Vite to manage the Electron app and vanilla JavaScript for the main interface.
+It uses Electron-Vite to manage the Electron app and React for the main interface.

 All the technologies used in this project are: